Harmonic analysis on directed graphs and applications: from Fourier analysis to wavelets: Linear filters on graphs

 \end{theorem}

-\Cref{poly_sum} indicates that if the filter $\mathbf{H}$ verifies the following three conditions: \begin{enumerate} \item It commutes with a reference operator $\mathbf{R}$. \item It is diagonalizable. \item Each of the eigenspaces is of dimension one. \end{enumerate} then the filter can be expressed as a polynomial finite sum of $\mathbf{R}$.
-We call a graph filter linear "shift" invariant~\cite{sandryhaila2013discrete} (LSI) all operator polynomial of $\mathbf{R}$.
-This notion of invariance with respect to a reference operator on graphs seems rather restrictive insofar as many reference operators on graphs do not systematically admit eigenspaces of dimension equal to 1 but eventually eigenspaces of dimension greater than 1.
-Thus, it will always be possible to construct a filter on graph which is a polynomial finite sum of a reference operator and therefore always invariant to its reference operator.
+\Cref{poly_sum} indicates that if the following three conditions are met: \begin{enumerate} \item $\mathbf{H}$ commutes with a reference operator $\mathbf{R}$. \item $\mathbf{R}$ is diagonalizable. \item Each of the eigenspaces of $\mathbf{R}$ is of dimension one. \end{enumerate} then the filter $\mathbf{H}$ can be expressed as a finite polynomial sum of $\mathbf{R}$.
+Following the terminology in~\cite{sandryhaila2013discrete} we refer to a polynomial filter~\eqref{eq:polynomial_filter} as a linear ``shift'' invariant (LSI) graph filter, or just graph filter for short.

+\begin{remark} This notion of invariance with respect to a reference operator on graphs may seem rather restrictive insofar as many diagonalizable reference operators on graphs may have eigenspaces of dimension larger than 1.
+However, it could also be argued that the set of all commutating filters may include unexpected elements and that the set of polynomial filters may be a more relevant generalization of the LSI filters in classical signal processing.
+As an example, let us consider the undirected cycle graph.
+Its (combinatorial) Laplacian is the circulant matrix with three main diagonals

+for which the discrete Fourier basis is an eigenbasis.
+However, most eigenspaces of the Laplacian matrix have dimension equal to 2 and are spanned by pairs of complex conjugate exponentials $v_j[k]=e^{ikj/N}$ and $v_{-j}[k]=e^{-ikj/N}$.
+The operator that turns a complex exponential into its conjugate, swapping $\mathbf{v}_j$ with $\mathbf{v}_{-j}$ (i.e. swapping positive and negative frequencies), is usually not considered a LSI filter in classical signal processing.
+It commutes with the Laplacian but cannot be expressed as a polynomial of the Laplacian.
+In contrast, filters defined as polynomials of the Laplacian correspond to symmetric filters in classical signal processing, which seems more appropriate as a generic filter class on the undirected cycle graph. \end{remark}